Joseph is the Vice President of Customer Success at ClearPoint

 You’ll notice some similar fields and some that are different.
 Once again, you have an “owner” and a chart analyzing the target and actual numbers for average wage to better understand whether goals are being met.

 Here, you’ll also see a section for “Measure Data.”
 This is important because without data, an organization’s measures can’t be, well, measured.
-(Note: If you’re creating a BSC using a reporting software, it will likely harvest data both automatically and manually, saving you time and effort in the long run.)
+(Note: If you’re creating a BSC using a reporting software, it will likely harvest data both automatically and manually.)

 ClearPoint has all the standard chart types as well as three additional chart features that organizations often find helpful to tell the story of their strategy execution efforts: